kateliev/TypeRig/README.md

 ##### Layer panel
 - Set layer types'
-- Add and remove layers (+ duplicate im development)'
+- Add, remove and duplicate layers.
-- Copy/Paste/Swap active layer outline, metrics, anchors and guides to any selected layer (also usable as FontLab V's swap with mask feature)
+- Copy/Paste/Swap active layer outline, metrics, anchors and guides to any selected layer (also usable as FontLab V's swap with mask feature).
 - Interpolate current layer to any selected layer... (more TBI)
 - Interpolate any two selected layers into the current active layer... (more TBI)